iterorganization/IMAS-ParaView/docs/source/installing.rst

       pip install uv

-4. Use ``uv`` to create a virtual environment with Python 3.10 (which is the version used by ParaView) and the required packages.
+4. Use ``uv`` to create a virtual environment with Python 3.10 (which is the version used by ParaView) and install the required packages.

     Note: you will need the ``imas_core`` package to load IMAS data that is stored in the HDF5 or MDSplus backends.
 Unfortunately, this component is not publicly